JSv4/GremlinGUI/README.md

     REACT_APP_DEVELOPMENT_API_URL="<development bakend URL>"

 Define both to have the system switch as appropriate depending on where you deploy it.

+### ENV Variables (Heroku Deploys)

+If you're deploying on Heroku, you need to set the REACT_APP_PRODUCTION_API_URL environment variable in Heroku.
+You can do this via the *[Heroku Dashboard](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)* or via the Heroku CLI (again, this assumes you've configured the Heroku CLI):

+    heroku config:set REACT_APP_PRODUCTION_API_URL=[your gremlin backend url]

 ### Run the Development Server